laksh1010/barber-hour/README.md

 - [x] Add resend sms link in phone confirmation
 - [x] Add help label in phone and zipcode inputs
 - [x] Try to get user's location with geocoding, picker with available cities as a fallback
-- [ ] Listen to silent notifications to update cached data
 - [x] Fix login screen
 - [x] Fix BarberDetails